 It’s that time of year again, where we can start fresh and hopefully work on some areas in our lives where we need the most help.
 The key here is to come up with some simple and realistic New Year’s Resolutions so you don’t set yourself up for failure.

-Okay, back to those resolutions … here are a few simple ways to make some big changes in 2019:
+Here are a few simple ways to make some big changes in 2020:

 - RESOLUTION 1: Make Dinner From Scratch (at least) 3 Nights a Week